DIY Door Stopper: How to make an Owl Doorstop Out of Jeans

 Now turn the owl right side out and fill the doorstop with rice and fiberfill.
 First, I filled in the fiberfill for about 2/3 of the upper part of the owl, and then filled the remaining 1/3 with rice.
 You can or use something else if you prefer.
 Lastly handsew the opening shut with a ladder stitch.

-Hope you find my owl doorstop tutorial helpful.
-Have you made it?
+Hope you find my cute fabric door stopper tutorial helpful.
+Have you made the owl door stopper?
 Let me know how it turned out in the comments.

 If you want to make even more useful things out of old jeans, check out my tutorial how to sew a denim bookmark in 5 minutes!